JLaat/kalakaveri-angular/README.md

 # Kalakaveri

-This repository is frontend for my fishing application.
+This repository is front-end for my fishing application.

 ## State
 Connection to Spring Boot backend is working properly.